 Research & Publications

-Joanna Radin (Associate Professor, effective July, 2018) received her PhD in History and Sociology of Science from the University of Pennsylvania.
-Her research examines the social and technical conditions of possibility for the systems of biomedicine and biotechnology that we live with today.
-She has particular interests in global histories of biology, ecology, medicine, technology, and anthropology since 1945; history and anthropology of life and death; biomedical technology and computing; feminist, indigenous, and queer STS; and science fiction.
+Joanna Radin (Associate Professor, on term) received her PhD in History and Sociology of Science from the University of Pennsylvania.
+She is a historian of biomedical futures who cares about how people in the past imagined how science, technology and medicine would change their lives.
+This has led her to think and write about global histories of biology, ecology, medicine, technology, and anthropology since 1945; history and anthropology of life and death; biomedical technology and computing; feminist, Indigenous, and queer STS; and science fiction.

 Education & Training